Nana Ampadu

-Nana Kwame Ampadu (31 March 1945 – 28 September 2021) was a Ghanaian musician and composer credited with numerous popular highlife tracks and he is known to have composed over 800 songs.
-He was also known as Adwomtofo Nyinaa Hene.
+Nana Kwame Ampadu (31 March 1945 – 28 September 2021) was a Ghanaian musician and composer.
+Considered as one of the greatest Ghanaian musician of all time, he's credited with numerous popular highlife and he is known to have composed over 800 songs.
+He was also known as Adwomtofo Nyinaa hempɔn.
 Ampadu was the lead singer, chief songwriter, and founder of the "African Brothers Band".
-He is regarded as a pioneer of highlife music and one of the most illustrious Ghanaian musicians of the 20th century.
+He is regarded as a pioneer of highlife and afrobeat music and one of the most illustrious Ghanaian musicians of the 20th century.